jcgonzalez25/new_portfolio/src/content/projects/number_rec/index.md

 show: 'true'
 ---

-Extending my python machine learning number set to be handled by the web using the canvas api.
+Extending my python machine learning number program to be handled by the web using the canvas api and tensorflow.
 Application allows you to draw a number yourself and the program performs a guess.